Top 8 construction scheduling software in 2023

 • Training and mentorships – managing the training of new team members, as well as the career development of current team members

-• Recruitment – staying ahead of recruitment needs to ensure there’s enough time to select qualified, skilled candidates
+• Recruitment – staying ahead of recruitment must ensure enough time to select qualified, skilled candidates.

 • Forecasting – predicting which employees with what skills and qualifications are to be allocated to current and future projects